 You should prepare your car prior to arrival.
 Remove all loose items from your car, floor mats, etc. Check your tire pressure, and wheel lug nuts to ensure none are loose.
 When you arrive at the Autocross, you’ll see a course set up on a large parking lot.
 Rubber traffic cones will be used to form the course, which consists of turns, slaloms, and straights.

 Your first run should be taken at a steady pace to learn the course, and not an attempt to have your fastest run.
 Keep your eyes on the course and look ahead to the next set of cones as you exit the ones you are navigating.
-Remember, the cones won’t cause any serious damage to your car should you hit one, but you will be assessed a two second penalty for any that you knock completely out of their box.
+Remember, the cones won’t cause any serious damage to your car should you hit one, but you will be assessed a timing penalty for any cones you knock over.

 For Expanded Information on Autocrossing, Driving Techniques, and Detailed Guidelines on Driving Your Car, go to the National PCA web site at: www.pca.org/autocross-defined